 - What information did they see?

-To answer them, a strong consent record should include:
+To answer these questions, a strong consent record should include:

 - Time and date of the choice (plus timezone!)